gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 - [`sudo gitlab-rake gitlab:elastic:index_projects_status`](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/ee/lib/tasks/gitlab/elastic.rake)
   - This determines the overall status of the indexing.
 It is done by counting the total number of indexed projects, dividing by a count of the total number of projects, then multiplying by 100.
 - [`sudo gitlab-rake gitlab:elastic:create_empty_index`](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/ee/lib/tasks/gitlab/elastic.rake)
-  - This generates an empty index on the Elasticsearch side.
+  - This generates an empty index on the Elasticsearch side, deleting the existing one if present.
 - [`sudo gitlab-rake gitlab:elastic:clear_index_status`](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/ee/lib/tasks/gitlab/elastic.rake)
   - This deletes all instances of IndexStatus for all projects.
 - [`sudo gitlab-rake gitlab:elastic:delete_index`](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/ee/lib/tasks/gitlab/elastic.rake)